 - Municipal Directors are first elected to a municipal council, and are then appointed by their council to the regional district board for a one-year term.

-At present, the RDOS Board is comprised of 19 Directors.
-Ten Municipal Directors representing the City of Penticton, the District of Summerland, the Town of Osoyoos, the Town of Oliver, the Town of Princeton and the Village of Keremeos.
-Nine Electoral Area Directors representing Rural Osoyoos, Cawston, Rural Oliver, Skaha East/Okanagan Falls, Naramata, Okanagan Lake West/West Bench, Rural Keremeos/Hedley, Rural Princeton, and Skaha West/Kaleden/Apex.
+At present, the RDOS Board is comprised of 20 Directors.
+Eleven Municipal Directors representing the City of Penticton, District of Summerland, Town of Osoyoos, Town of Oliver, Town of Princeton and Village of Keremeos.
+There are nine Electoral Area Directors representing Rural Osoyoos, Cawston, Rural Oliver, Skaha East/Okanagan Falls, Naramata, Okanagan Lake West/West Bench, Rural Keremeos/Hedley, Rural Princeton, and Skaha West/Kaleden/Apex.

 The Board selects its own chair and vice-chair annually.

 This unique representational scheme provides the necessary cross-communication venue to promote co-ordination between the activities of the individual municipalities and the rural areas of the region.
 The assumption of powers by individual Regional Districts is based upon continued negotiations and dialogue between the Board and the participating Municipalities and rural Electoral Areas.

 - Planning and Development Committee

 - Regional District Board